Shelling goes on near Ukraine nuclear plant, despite risks

 The U.K. defense ministry said there had been heavy fighting on three fronts: in the north, near Kharkiv; in the east in the Donbas; and in the south in Kherson Oblast.

-Amid a Ukrainian counterattack in the east, “multiple concurrent threats spread across 500 kilometers (310 miles) will test Russia’s ability to coordinate operational design and reallocate resources across multiple groupings of forces,” the ministry said Wednesday.
+Amid a Ukrainian counterattack in the east, "multiple concurrent threats spread across 310 miles will test Russia's ability to coordinate operational design and reallocate resources across multiple groupings of forces," the ministry said Wednesday.

 The Russian military held large-scale military drills that began last week and ended Wednesday in the country's east that involved forces from China.
 It was seen as another show of increasingly close ties between Moscow and Beijing amid tensions with the West over the military action in Ukraine.